 It’s Not a Jungle, But a Real Community

 In an article about the Calais Jungle, a journalist wondered why the camp had been named as such.
-“Because we are animals,” a Sudanese refugee explained, “We are not considered human.”
-I imagined the Calais Jungle to be a dangerous place filled with desperate souls.
-I went in with my defenses up.
+“Because we are animals,” a Sudanese refugee explained, “We are not considered human”.
+I imagined the Calais Jungle to be a dangerous place filled with desperate souls, so I went in with my defenses up.
 My first thought was that the Calais Jungle didn’t resemble a jungle at all.
 I saw a vast open field, followed by a thriving “main street” with restaurants, schools, mosques, churches, and stores.
 It was a real community and not this prison-like environment I had expected.